yhh-IV/HugCL/README.md

 # Readme of Supplementary Software File

+This is the code repository for article "Human-Guided Continual Learning for Multifaceted Improvement of Self-driving Vehicles"

 ## 1. Structure

 The files are structured as follows, where the note in the brackets briefly explains the content: